-Health Facilities Land Use Use Class Parking Standards Health Facilities D1 Sufficient operational parking and area for manoeuvring within the site.
-10 spaces per doctor / practitioner.1 space per 2 staff Provision for the parking of 2 cycles per doctor.
-Specialist Clinics D1 Sufficient operational parking and area for manoeuvring within the site.1 space per practitioner/consultant, (physio, homeopathy etc).
-2 spaces per practitioner/consultant (visitors).
-1 space per 2 other staff normally present.
-Provision for the parking of 2 cycles per practitioner.
-Hospitals C2 Parking provision will be determined in relation to the Transport Assessment and Green Travel Plan.
-It is therefore essential that early discussions take place with the Engineer.
 EDUCATION Nursery Schools/Crèches D1 Sufficient operational parking and area for manoeuvring within the site.
 1 space per 2 members of staff.1 space per 5 children.
 This latter requirement will be higher should staff start/finishing times be fixed.
 Primary Schools Sufficient operational parking and area for manoeuvring within the site.0.8 space per full time teaching staff.
 1 space per 3 part time staff on duty at any one time.5 visitor spaces.
 Provision for picking up and dropping off children will be in relation to the Transport Assessment and Green Travel Plans.
 Early discussion with the Engineer is essential.
 Provision for the parking of 6 cycles per class per school intake, 1 cycle space per 10 staff.
 Secondary Schools D1 Sufficient operational parking and area for manoeuvring within the site.0.8 spaces per full time teaching staff.1 space per 3 part time staff on duty at any one time.5 visitor spaces.1 space per 10 students over 17.
 Provision for picking up and dropping off students will be in relation to the Transport Assessment and Green Travel Plans.
 Early discussion with the Engineer is essential Provision for the parking of 6 cycles per class per school intake, 1 cycle space per 10 staff.
 Colleges of Education D1 Sufficient operational parking and area for manoeuvring within the site.0.8 space per full time equivalent teaching staff.1 space per 2 staff + 1 space per 15 students The parking provision for students will be in relation to the Transport Assessment and Green Travel Plans.
 Early discussion with the Engineer is essential.
 Provision for the parking of 4 cycles per 30 students.

-Land Use Use Class Parking Standards FOOD AND DRINI X Public Houses / Clubs A3 Sufficient operational parking and area for manoeuvring within the site.1 space per $5m^2$ public floor area.
+Land Use Use Class Parking Standards FOOD AND DRINE X Public Houses / Clubs A3 Sufficient operational parking and area for manoeuvring within the site.1 space per 5m2 public floor area.
 Shared arrangements with adjacent retail or commercial developments will normally be accepted.
-Provision for the parking of 1 cycle per $15m^2$ gross floor space.
-Restaurants A3 Sufficient operational parking and area for manoeuvring within the site.1 space per 2 seats.1 space per $5m^2$ public floor area for bar use.
-Provision for the parking of 1 cycle per $15m^2$ gross floor space.
-Drive Thrus have different characteristics from the normal restaurant use insofar as the car park associated with developments of this type may, in fact, form part of the dining area.In addition it appears that the level of provision for this type of development is heavily dependent on the operator.
+Provision for the parking of 1 cycle per 15m2 gross floor space.
+Restaurants A3 Sufficient operational parking within the site.1 space per 2 s floor area for bar use.
+Provision 15m2 gross floor space.
+Dr characteristics from the normal car park associated with develof fact, form part of the dining are the level of provision for this tyldependent on the operator.
+Individuals are the second of the dining are the level of provision for this tyldependent on the operator.
+Individuals are the second of the dining are the level of provision for this tyldependent on the operator.
+Individuals are the second of th Sufficient operational parking and area for manoeuvring within the site.1 space per 2 seats.1 space per 5m2 public floor area for bar use.
+Provision for the parking of 1 cycle per 15m2 gross floor space.
+Drive Thrus have different characteristics from the normal restaurant use insofar as the car park associated with developments of this type may, in fact, form part of the dining area.
+In addition it appears that the level of provision for this type of development is heavily dependent on the operator.
 Individual assessment should be made of developments of this type.
-Hotels C1 Sufficient operational parking and area for manoeuvring within the site.1 space per 2 bedrooms.1 space per 5m 2 public floor area.
+Hotels C1 Sufficient operational parking and area for manoeuvring within the site.1 space per 2 bedrooms.1 space per 5m2 public floor area.
 Categories in "Food and Drink" as appropriate.
 Provision for the parking of 1 cycle per 5 bedrooms.